-A. Club, aArea, dDivision, dDistrict.
-Each club in good standing is permitted to choose its contestant for each aArea speech contest by whatever means the club desires.
-If a contest is held, it must comply with the rules in this rulebook manual, and the contest result is final.
-The aArea speech contest winner then proceeds to the dDivision contest.
-The dDivision winner then proceeds to the dDistrict contest.
+A. Club, area, division, district.
+Each club in good standing is permitted to choose its contestant for each area speech contest by whatever means the club desires.
+If a contest is held, it must comply with the rules in this manual, and the contest result is final.
+The area speech contest winner then proceeds to the division contest, if applicable.
+The division winner then proceeds to the district contest.

-- In those dDistricts with 10 or more dDivisions, two (2) separate run-off competitions among dDivision winners may be held before the dDistrict contest finals. - a) Insofar as is practical, the number of dDivisions competing in each runoff will be the same. - b) The three (3) highest-placed available contestants from each run-off competition will then advance to the dDistrict contest.
-Placement in runoff competitions will not be announced. - 2.
-Should a club, aArea, or dDivision contest winner be unable to participate in the next-level contest, the highest-placed available contestant will advance to that level. - 3.
-The International Speech Contest is the only contest that proceeds beyond the dDistrict level to Rregion Qquarterfinals, Ssemifinals, and the World Championship of Public Speaking. - 4.
-If a Rregion Qquarterfinal contestant in the International Speech Contest cannot compete in the semifinal round, the next highest-placed contestant will be contacted by World Headquarters. - B. Eight (8) weeks prior to the Area contest, if an Area has four (4) assigned clubs or fewer in good standing, Districts have the option to allow two (2) contestants from each club to compete in the Area contest. - 1.
-Should additional clubs charter prior to the Area contest, two (2) contestants from each club are permitted to compete. - 2 In those dDivisions with four (4) assigned aAreas or lessfewer, dDistricts have the option to allow the two (2) highest-placed available contestants from each aArea to compete. - 3.
-In dDistricts with four (4) assigned dDivisions or lessfewer, dDistricts have the option to allow the two (2) highest-placed available contestants from each dDivision to participate in the dDistrict contest. - 4.
-The decision whether or not to allow two (2) contestants to advance from club to aArea, from aArea to dDivision, and/or from dDivision to dDistrict must be made and communicated throughout the dDistrict prior to the commencement of the contest cycle, i.e., prior to any club contests being held. - a) Once the decision is made, it must be implemented consistently throughout the dDistrict in all clubs, aAreas, and dDivisions affected. - b) If a dDistrict decides to allow two (2) contestants to advance from club to aArea, its decisions regarding the number to advance from aArea to dDivision and/or from dDivision to dDistrict need not be the same.
+- 1. In those districts with 10 or more divisions, two separate run-off competitions among division winners may be held before the district contest finals. - a) Insofar as practical, the number of divisions competing in each run-off will be the same. - b)The three highest-placed available contestants from each run-off competition will then advance to the district contest.
+Placement will not be announced. - 2.
+Should a club, area, or division contest winner be unable to participate in the next-level contest, the highest-placed available contestant will advance to that level. - 3.
+The International Speech Contest is the only contest that proceeds beyond the district level to Region Quarterfinals, Semifinals, and the World Championship of Public Speaking. - 4.
+If a Region Quarterfinal contestant in the International Speech Contest cannot compete in the semifinal round, the next highest-placed contestant will be contacted by World Headquarters. - B. Eight weeks prior to the area contest, if an area has four assigned clubs or fewer in good standing, districts have the option to allow two contestants from each club to compete in the area contest. - 1.
+Should additional clubs charter prior to the area contest, two contestants from each club are permitted to compete. - 2.
+In those divisions with four assigned areas or less, districts have the option to allow the two highest-placed available contestants from each area to compete. - 3.
+In districts with four assigned divisions or less, districts have the option to allow the two highest-placed available contestants from each division to participate in the district contest. - 4.
+The decision whether or not to allow two contestants to advance from club to area, from area to division, and/or from division to district must be made and communicated throughout the district prior to the commencement of the contest cycle, i.e., prior to any club contests being held. - a) Once the decision is made, it must be implemented consistently throughout the district in all clubs, areas, and divisions affected. - b) If a district decides to allow two contestants to advance from club to area, its decisions regarding the number to advance from area to division and/or from division to district need not be the same.